 Each database has a page listing the tables, views and canned queries available for that database.
-If the allow_sql config option is enabled (it's turned on by default) there will also be an interface for executing arbitrary SQL select queries against the data.
+If the execute-sql permission is enabled (it's on by default) there will also be an interface for executing arbitrary SQL select queries against the data.